Programs & Events

 Park Guides

-• Dallas Lake Park Admission: There is no longer an admission fee to enter the park.
-There is now a Beach Fee at Dallas Lake Park.
-Daily per person is $1.00.
-Season Beach Passes are available for $40 in the park office.
+• Dallas Lake Park Beach Fee: Daily per person is $1.00.
+Family Summer Passes are available for $40 at the park office.

-• Maple Wood Nature Center: Not open on Wednesdays.
-It is open by appointment or during programs and events held in the Nature Center.
+• Maple Wood Nature Center: It is open by appointment or during programs and events held in the Nature Center.
 Call 260-854-2225 with questions.

 Park Hours